 Recording Your Screencast.
 Before you begin, make a test recording to check the quality of the sound.
 Use the pause function as needed as you move through the recording process.
 NOTE: You may use any screencast video production tool to complete this assignment.
 QuickTime is an easy alternative if you have a MAC.
 Upload your screencast to your YouTube account.
 (Since URI has disabled YouTube,you should use a non-URI gmail account.)

 Sharing Your Screencast.
 On your blog LEAP 2 page, compose a headline and subhead with some key ideas from your screencast.
 Embed your screencast video on the page.
 Underneath, make a list of all works you used as you gathered information on the topic of your screencast.
 Use APA format to present this list on your blog along with your screencast video.

 Criteria for Evaluation

-2. The content of the screencast is well-organized with an opening hook, an effective conclusion, and strong use of language and images that convey information and give an “aha!” insight to the target audience of college-educated adults with an interest in the topic.
+2. The content of the screencast is well-organized and creative, with an opening hook, an effective conclusion, and strong use of language and images that convey information and give an “aha!” insight to the target audience of college-educated adults with an interest in the topic.

 3. The screencast is well-produced with good sound and image quality.
 A complete works cited list is provided that includes the sources of ideas, information and visual content used.
 The screencast is embedded on the page on your blog along with the works cited list.
 You have tweeted a link to it, using the #COM416 hashtag.